Minkowski spacetime: Reversed triangle inequality

 The result now follows by taking the square root on both sides.

 Mathematical structure

 It is assumed below that spacetime is endowed with a coordinate system corresponding to an inertial frame.
 This provides an origin, which is necessary for spacetime to be modeled as a vector space.
 This addition is not required, and more complex treatments analogous to an affine space can remove the extra structure.
 However, this is not the introductory convention and is not covered here.

-For an overview, Minkowski space is a 4-dimensional real vector space equipped with a non-degenerate, symmetric bilinear form on the tangent space at each point in spacetime, here simply called the Minkowski inner product, with metric signature either (+ − − −) or (− + + +).
+For an overview, Minkowski spacetime is a 4-dimensional real vector space equipped with a non-degenerate, symmetric bilinear form on the tangent space at each point in spacetime, here simply called the Minkowski inner product, with metric signature either (+ − − −) or (− + + +).
 The tangent space at each event is a vector space of the same dimension as spacetime, 4.

 Tangent vectors

 A pictorial representation of the tangent space at a point, x, on a sphere.
 This vector space can be thought of as a subspace of R^{3} itself.
 Then vectors in it would be called geometrical tangent vectors.
 By the same principle, the tangent space at a point in flat spacetime can be thought of as a subspace of spacetime, which happens to be all of spacetime.